 Gazing down on Japan from atop its symbolic mountain is high on the bucket list for most visitors and residents alike, but at 3,766m it’s not the effortless stroll that many elderly Japanese people make it seem.
 If climbing Mount Fuji is your summer to-do this year, here’s what you need to know.

 Important: Due to safety concerns, the climb should only be attempted during Mount Fuji’s climbing season.
 The mountain trails are officially closed outside of this time.
 You can try some other Tokyo hikes instead.

 It’s possible to take four different trails to the summit of Mt Fuji, as well as one that goes on an ambling circular route around the 5th stations, for anybody who enjoys punishing themselves without much payoff.

 Which trail on Mount Fuji is the best?

 All the trails up Mount Fuji have their pros and cons, but we recommend the Yoshida Trail, which is the most popular for good reason.

-If you’re coming from Tokyo, the Yoshida Trail is the most accessible, and faces the sunrise, making it perfect for overnight hikes.
-It’s also the oldest route, having been used used by pilgrims to climb the sacred mountain for over 500 years.
+If you’re coming from Tokyo, the Yoshida Trail is the best choice.
+It starts at the Fuji Subaru Line 5th Station — which has easy access from Kawaguchiko Station — and has the bonus of facing the sunrise.
+It’s also the oldest route, having been used by pilgrims to climb the sacred mountain for over 500 years.